Alana | Edited by Martin

 Do it right, and you can end up in the same room for half the price.
 Many hotels use variant pricing, so book them on different websites and the difference can be enormous.

 Some popular chains sell spare capacity via 'secret room sales', but there are ways to uncover what the hotel actually is.
-See the Cheap Hotel guide for step-by-step info, and check Hot Hotel Sales for deals when available, plus our Cheap Hotels guide for a host of other MoneySaving tips.
+See the Secret Hotels guide for step-by-step info, and check Hot Hotel Sales for deals when available, plus our Cheap Hotels guide for a host of other MoneySaving tips.

 Not all flight comparison sites are the same